syncfusion-content/xamarin.ios-docs/Xamarin-iOS/Introduction/Control Dependencies.md

 # Control Dependencies

-This page lists the assemblies required for each control to be referred in iOS project.
+This page lists the assemblies required for each control to be referred in Xamarin.iOS project.

 ## SfAutoComplete